 The landlord is not required to give their reason for issuing it, Hence the term “no-fault” eviction.

 The banning of section 21 is intended to alleviate tenants’ fears of a random eviction through no fault of theirs, as well as remove a landlord’s ability to issue one for any situation.

 This is part of the government’s aim to increase the duration of tenancies and promote renting as a more viable long-term housing option.

-There is a misconception surrounding the frequency of the usage of the section 21 eviction notice that it has been used increasingly more frequently, but the truth is that its usage has been declining since 2015.
-Shelter claims that that the section 21 notice has been issued to a tenant once every seven minutes in the UK since 2019 which affected 230,000 people.
+Shelter claims that the Section 21 notice has been issued to a tenant once every seven minutes in the UK since 2019 which affected 230,000 people.